 \subsubsection{Private Dataset}

+Our datasets were collected using the IMU-based pen developed by STABILO.
+Data collection followed pseudo-anonymous procedures where voluntary participants' names appeared only on consent agreements, while all data were stored anonymously on the server, ensuring that only minimal and necessary personal information was collected.
+For commercial reasons, our private dataset will not be made publicly available.

-Our datasets were collected using the IMU-based pen developed by STABILO, as shown in Figure~\ref{fig:digipen}.
-The pen is equipped with two accelerometers (one at each end), a gyroscope, a magnetometer, and a force sensor.
-These sensors generate 13 output channels at a sampling rate of 400 Hz or 100Hz.
-Each sensor provides three channels of data, except for the force sensor, which provides a single channel.
+The pen generates 13 output channels at a selectable sampling rate of 100 Hz, 200 Hz, or 400 Hz, using two accelerometers (one at each end), a gyroscope, a magnetometer, and a force sensor, as shown in Figure~\ref{fig:digipen}.
+Each sensor provides three channels of data, except the force sensor, which provides a single channel.

+We conducted 1,547 recording sessions with 520 participants of various ages and handedness, collecting both English and German words and sentences.
+All samples were converted to a 100 Hz sampling rate and divided into two subsets: a word-based dataset and a sentence-based dataset.

-We first collected a dataset consisting of 1,547 recording sessions with participants of different ages and handedness, resulting in 24,163 samples of English and German words of varying lengths.
-These words span 59 character categories, including both uppercase and lowercase letters from both languages.
-The data samples were downsampled to 100 Hz where necessary, and only those shorter than 1,024 time steps were retained.
-Additionally, we collected another dataset consisting of 1,547 recording sessions with participants of different ages and handedness, resulting in 20,639 samples of English and German sentences.
-These sentences span 84 character categories, including uppercase and lowercase letters from both languages, as well as numbers, symbols, and spaces.
-The data samples were also downsampled to 100 Hz where necessary, and only those shorter than 4,096 time steps were retained.
+The word-based dataset contains 24,163 samples of English and German words, covering 59 character categories, including both uppercase and lowercase letters from both languages.
+The sentence-based dataset includes 20,639 samples of English and German sentences, spanning 84 character categories, including letters, numbers, symbols, and spaces.
+Given the distribution of sample lengths, only samples shorter than 1,024 time steps for word signals and 4,096 time steps for sentence signals are retained.
+Visualizations of character category distributions and sample lengths are provided in Appendix~\ref{app:distribution_character_length}.